JianingFang/jfang/_pages/about.md

 During the summers of 2018 and 2019, I worked as a research intern for **Nyanpo Yutse Conservation Association** to help Tibetan conservationists to survey alpine grasslands biodiversity and endangered plant species.
 I have also collaborated with a group of Chinese conservationists to conduct an interdisciplinary study on **illegal wildlife trade in China**.

-I am currently applying to **PhD programs** in earth and environmental science, and I would love to learn about the opportunites in the field of atmospheric and climate science.
+I am currently applying to **PhD programs** in earth and environmental science.
+I would love to learn about the opportunites in the field of atmospheric and climate science.
 On this website you can find my CV, publication, and contact information.
 I appreciate your time of exploring this website.
-If you have any questions, I would be more than to talk with you.
+If you have any questions, I would be more than happy to talk with you.

+Hope you have a pleasant day!